Cultural Heritage & Storytelling

 in a Digital World

-Professional historian, Abigail Belfrage runs The History Dept., a history and research consultancy in North Fitzroy, Victoria.
+Professional historian, Abigail Belfrage runs The History Dept., a history and research consultancy in North Carlton, Victoria.
 The History Dept.'s work is informed by Abi's deep appreciation of the many stories that live in people, records, places and landscapes, and her experience, skills and knowledge in telling those stories over many years.